-Details of F Risk ln herent Risk Re sidual Risk Ac tions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG Ao The council, through the Greater Norwich Growth Board, is seeking to promote preferred development sites EH-R&D 2 & 4 3 4 12 (A) 1.
-Ensuring that strategies being prepared with GNGB colleagues are as robust as possible and firmly grounded in reliable evidence.
-2. Inter-authority working based on consensus decision-making ensures all parties are in agreement with the agreed policy framework.
-3. All policy work is supported by comprehensive and up-to-date evidence in accordance with government guidelines.
-4. Greater Norwich Growth Board responsible for ensuring funding is available for investment in infrastructure to support growth.
-3 9 (A)
+Details of F Risk In herent Risk Re sidual Risk Ac tions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG The council, through the Greater Norwich Growth Board, is seeking to promote delivery of the JCS.
+If delivered, JCS will see more than 30,000 homes built in the greater Norwich area, and 35,000+ jobs created over next 15 years preferred development sites identified for housing 2.
+Changing approaches to calculating housing land supply to require all the backlog in housing supply that has arisen since 2008 to be met in the next five-year period rather than over the remainder of the plan period of the JCS (ie up to 2026).
+3. Failure to deliver the infrastructure required to support development 4.
+The council increasingly relies on income from NNDR (business rates).
+This may be at risk if other councils allow commercial developments on the edge of the city but outside the boundary or the number of commercial premises in the City reduce.
+EH-R&D 2 & 4 3 4 12 (A) Ensuring that strategies being prepared with GNGB colleagues are as robust as possible and firmly grounded in reliable evidence.
+Inter-authority working based on consensus decision-making ensures all parties are in agreement with the agreed policy framework.
+All policy work is supported by comprehensive and up-to-date evidence in accordance with government guidelines.
+Greater Norwich Growth Board responsible for ensuring funding is available for investment in infrastructure to support growth.
+3 3 9 (A)

-Details of F Risk In herent Risk Re sidual Risk Ac tions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG A8 has adopted a new standard for investment in the housing stock and a increase and/or the level of income reduce, then it may be necessary to review the housing investment strategy.
-2. In addition, below inflation/rpincreases in rents will impact on income.
-1. Reduction in rental income arising from: • compulsory 1% reduction in social housing rent for next four years wef April 2016 • higher level of council house sales due to improved incentives • increasing debt or other factors 1.
-Failure to deliver the Norwich Standard within the expected timescale 2.
-Lack or resources to be able to maintain the Norwich Standard.
-3. Lack of resources to support a new build programme.
-4. Requirement to sell off stock to fund determination 5.
-Reduced tenant satisfaction 6.
-Need to reprogramme the housing investment plan EH-N 4 4 5 3 5 12 (A) 25 (R) 1.
-Regular review of HRA business plan and housing investment plan to reflect financial position of the HRA.
-2. The main control will be the timescale for delivering the Norwich Standard to all properties together with the delivery of any agreed new build programme.
-3. Regular review of key projects.
-4. Effective contract management 5.
-Work with Registered Providers to maximise use of retained Right to Buy receipts for the development of new social housing where spend by the Council is not possible.
-3 9 (A) 15 (A) Review housing investment plan EH-N CFO Feb-16 G
+Details of F Risk ln herent Risk Re sidual Risk Ac tions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG A8 has taken on a substantial debt to replace the former negative housing subsidy system.
+This debt is currently planned to be repaid over a period not exceeding 30 years.
+In addition to debt 1.
+Reduction in rental income arising from: • compulsory 1% reduction in social housing rent for next four years wef April 2016 • higher level of council house sales due to improved incentives • increasing debt or other factors 2.
+Impact of determination to fund RTB for Registered Providers 3.
+Significant increase in the cost of delivering improvement works 4.
+Requirement to sell off stock to fund determination 5.
+Reduced tenant satisfaction EH-N 4 5 5 25 (R) Regular review of HRA business plan and housing investment plan to reflect financial position of the HRA.
+In particular we await indicative figures for the annual determination which is likely to require further reworking of the HRA business plan and changes to planned levels of spend.
+The main control will be the timescale for delivering the Norwich Standard to all properties and the level of spend on the routine maintenance / replacement programme together with the delivery of any agreed new build programme.
+Regular review of key projects.
+Effective contract management Work with Registered Providers to maximise use of retained Right to Buy receipts for the development of new social housing where spend by the Council is not possible.
+5 3 15 (A) Review housing investment plan EH-N CFO Feb-16 Nov-16 G